Casablancagoa/Casablancagoa.github.io/README.md

-# Luxury Haven Hotel Website
+# Beach resort and Restaurant

-Welcome to the official repository for Luxury Haven Hotel's website.
+Welcome to the official repository for Casablanca Hotel's website.

 ## Features
 - Responsive design